Baseball in Japan: High school baseball

-Amateur baseball
+Industrial baseball

+In Japan, non-professional baseball is known as Shakai-Jin Yakyū (社会人野球, Shakaijinyagu).

 Amateur baseball leagues exist all over Japan, with many teams sponsored by companies.
+Because of that, it is usually referred to in English as Industrial Baseball.
 Amateur baseball is governed by the Japan Amateur Baseball Association (JABA).
-Players on these teams are employed by their sponsoring companies and receive salaries as company employees, not as baseball players.
-The best teams in these circuits are determined via the intercity baseball tournament and the Industrial League national tournament.
+Players on these teams usually are employed by their sponsoring companies and receive salaries as company employees, not as baseball players.
+However, in recent years, JABA has allowed corporate-related teams to have an X number of players that can be hired and paid full-time to just play baseball, thus making it more semi-professional than amateur.

+The best teams in these circuits are determined via tournaments and leagues that lead qualification for three tournaments: the Intercity baseball tournament, the Amateur club national championship and the Industrial League national tournament.
+Corporate teams are allowed to play only the Intercity and the Industrial National Tournaments.

-The level of play in these leagues is very competitive; Industrial League players are often selected to represent Japan in international tournaments and Major League Baseball players such as Hideo Nomo (Shin-Nitetsu Sakai), Junichi Tazawa (Nippon Oil) and Kosuke Fukudome (Nihon Seimei), have been discovered by professional clubs while playing industrial baseball.
+The level of play in Japanese industrial baseball is very competitive; Industrial League players are often selected to represent Japan in international tournaments when NPB players are not available to play and Major League Baseball players such as Hideo Nomo (Shin-Nitetsu Sakai), Junichi Tazawa (Nippon Oil) and Kosuke Fukudome (Nihon Seimei), have been discovered by professional clubs while playing industrial baseball.

 International play

-Japan has won the World Baseball Classic twice since the tournament was created.
-In the 2006 World Baseball Classic, they defeated Cuba in the finals and in 2009 World Baseball Classic Japan defeated South Korea in 10 innings to defend their title.
+Japan has won the World Baseball Classic three times since the tournament was created.
+In the 2006 World Baseball Classic, they defeated Cuba in the finals and in the 2009 World Baseball Classic, Japan defeated its arch-rival of South Korea in 10 innings to defend their title.

+In the 2023 World Baseball Classic, they reclaimed their title by defeating the United States 3–2 in the Championship game.

 The national team is consistently ranked one of the best in the world by the World Baseball Softball Confederation.